pippinbarr/cart263-2021/topics/javascript/object-parameters.md

 }
 ```

-Quite beautiful really, and worth getting into the habit of using when you're writing functions/methods/constructors with a lot of parameters.
+Quite beautiful really.
+It's well worth getting into the habit of using this approach when you're writing functions/methods/constructors that have a lot of parameters.

 ---